-But we thought we’d take a jump even further back in history and highlight three amazing black women, their groundbreaking work, and the mark they made on Britain.
-Chances are, you probably didn’t study them at school and haven’t heard of them!
+This Black History Month we’ve decided to kick it back with three amazing black women, their groundbreaking work and the mark they made on Britain.
+Chances are, you probably didn’t study them at school and haven’t heard of them so enjoy!

 Although most people assume that the Williams’ twins were the first black women to be at the top of their tennis game, it was actually Althea Gibson who first won Wimbledon in 1957.
 She was the first black person – male or female – to win the championship, succeeding in both the single and doubles titles.

 Britain, for Althea, was a space for her to shine in the global sporting world and show that she could become a champion – as a woman, as an ethnic minority, and as an African American.